pprzidal/kelvins-ops-sat-challenge/README.md

  python3 -m pip install tensorflow
  ```

-If you have GPUs (not strictly needed fot he notebooks, but highly useful for the competition) you will also need to install before the correct versiosns of `cudatoolkit` and `cudnn`.
+If you have GPUs (not strictly needed fot he notebooks, but highly useful for the competition) you will also need to install the correct versiosns of `cudatoolkit` and `cudnn` before the tensorflow installation.

  Eventually, to test the correct installation of `tensorflow`, you can run: